WildByDesign/WDACTrayTool/README.md

 `AppControlTray.exe` - System tray tool which run **unelevated** at all times.

-`AppControlManager.exe` - App Control for Business GUI
+`AppControlPolicy.exe` - App Control for Business GUI

 `AppControlHelper.exe` - Command line-only tool which runs only specific **elevated** commands from AppControlTray related to CiTool commands and Event Viewer.